UA-MIS/springais/_bmad-output/prd.md

 One Sunday evening, instead of her usual anxiety spiral about career progress, Maya opens SpringAIS and uploads her resume, her Credly badges, and a few project descriptions.
 Within seconds, she sees her skills extracted with evidence quotes: _"Inferred 'cloud architecture' from: 'Led migration of client's on-premise infrastructure to AWS, reducing costs by 40%'"_—and she realizes the system actually understands what she's done.

-She clicks on a Manager role in her practice and sees something she's never seen before: the Success Pattern overlay. _"Employees who advanced to Manager typically showed: 87% utilization (you: 78%), 2+ active mentees (you: 0), feedback themes emphasizing 'leadership' and 'client management' (you: strong on 'technical depth', opportunity on 'leadership')."_
+She clicks on a Manager role in her practice and sees something she's never seen before: the Success Pattern overlay. _"Employees who advanced to Manager typically showed: 87% effective utilization (you: 78%), 2+ active mentees (you: 0), feedback themes emphasizing 'leadership' and 'client management' (you: strong on 'technical depth', opportunity on 'leadership')."_

 The breakthrough hits her: she's been optimizing for the wrong things.
 She's been heads-down on delivery while missing the visibility moves that actually matter.
 The Career Journey Map shows her exactly what to do: request 2 mentees from the Staff pool (2 weeks to set up), lead an internal community initiative (ongoing, 2-3 hrs/week), and complete a stakeholder management course (6 weeks).

 Three months later, Maya enters her annual review with evidence.
-Her utilization is up to 84%.
+Her effective utilization is up to 84%.
 She has two mentees who've given her glowing upward feedback.
 Her counselor sees "leadership" appearing in her feedback themes for the first time.
 She's no longer guessing—she knows she's on track.

 **Capabilities revealed:** Document upload, dual LLM skill extraction with evidence, role matching, Success Pattern overlay, Career Competitiveness Dashboard, Career Journey Map, upskilling path generation, progress tracking.